-After a truck accident, the focus usually is upon the driver of the big rig and whether or not that driver was responsible for the collision.
+After a truck accident, the focus usually is on the driver of the big rig and whether or not that driver was responsible for the collision.
 Sometimes, however, the trucking company or “motor carrier” holds responsibility independently of the acts of their driver.

 Motor carriers must follow the same set of rules that commercial drivers must follow and that is the Federal Motor Carrier Safety Regulations, which are contained in Title 49 in the Code of Federal Regulations.
 Not only must the trucking company make certain that their drivers know and comply with the safety regulations, but the company also has compliance obligations specifically addressed to the company.

 The company must supervise drivers who work for the company to ensure the drivers comply with the law.
 This supervision includes reviewing the logbooks filed by the driver to make sure the driver is qualified to be behind the wheel and not driving outside the hours of service regulations.
 Cheating on logbooks is a common occurrence.
-Truck drivers are limited in the number of hours they can work for a day and per week and hours that can be behind the wheel of a big rig.
+Truck drivers are limited in the number of hours they can work per day and per week and the hours that can be behind the wheel of a big rig.

 The motor carrier must also develop policies that ensure safe practices by the drivers and employees.
 Ongoing educational safety meetings are a must.